chocolatey/docs/input/en-us/c4b-environments/azure/index.md

 ### Status Message: Exist soft deleted vault with the same name.
 (Code:ConflictError)

-This can happen when you've deployed a Chocolatey for Business QDE Azure Environment, deleted the Resource Group, and then redeployed it with the same name.
+This can happen when you've deployed a Chocolatey for Business Azure Environment, deleted the Resource Group, and then redeployed it with the same name.

 You can either purge the KeyVault in the GUI, or use the PowerShell Az modules as follows: